pixelstorm/coding_guidelines_custom_builds/README.md

 Please read carefully and ask question for clarification.
 [Frontend Dev Guidelines](https://github.com/pixelstorm/Frontend-Development-Guidelines/)

-### Design
-1. Usually we design at the 1440px screen width.
-1. Our points breaks, with mobile first standard:
-   - 480px
-   - 768px
-   - 1024px
-   - 1280px
-   - 1440px
-   - 1600px
-   - 1920px
-1. We need to export our design to Zeplin, so please use : Sketch / Adobe XD / Figma / Photoshop to design.

 #git
 1. Install git in the custom theme directory
 1. Checkout a local feature branch when working on a new feature and merge into master when you are done.